 One of the primary factors why users cannot stay on your website for an extended amount of time is because they have a hard time browsing through its pages.
 Consequently, the moment an individual spends on your page can be used by Google to determine the page’s or a site’s value or quality.

-For those who get a responsive web design, then users may have a much easier time navigating throughout your website and overall have a fantastic user experience.
+For those who get a responsive web design, then users may have a much easier time navigating through your website and overall have a fantastic user experience.
 It entails that if your site’s user experience is top-notch, you will have repeat visitors and a higher volume of users that convert.
 A fantastic responsive mobile web design leads to excellent user experience, and you will even earn Google’s favor, which will cause greater rewards (higher rankings).

 Google bots take RWD Seriously

 At the fundamental point, responsive design is ‘valuable’ from a search engine optimization perspective as a result of its codebase.
 Despite the start of RWD technology several years back, a significant percentage of websites continue to possess two variants — mobile and desktop.
-The underlying concern is that Google bots, as well as search engine bots, give importance to page hierarchy that is neat and simple, which they can find in sites.
+The underlying concern is that Google bots, as well as search engine bots, give importance to page hierarchy that is neat and simple, which they can find on sites.

 Google does not like content repetition.
 However, with many variants of the site, the content replica is being promoted by you.
 Thus, Google is likely if you’ve got different versions for desktop and mobile, to demote your site.
 Time is another element that results in the reduction of your pages’ ranking.
 Having multiple versions of your website necessitates search engine crawlers to invest more time browsing each of these pages.
-Since the spiders require hours to crawl, Google is more prone to lower your rankings slowly.
+Since spiders require hours to crawl, Google is more prone to lower your rankings slowly.

 Google’s Mobilegeddon Update

-Google’s attachment to friendliness is visible further with it’s recent, leading update unofficially called ‘Mobilegeddon.’
+Google’s attachment to friendliness is visible further with its recent, leading update unofficially called ‘Mobilegeddon.’
 This update has influenced the rankings of many websites in searches.
 It is another indication of the management which Google led in merely continuing to enlarge the ‘mobile-friendly’ factor in its SERPs, and when your website is not responsive, it will soon be left.

 While Google has a convention of not officially announcing its updates, ‘Mobilegeddon’ was an exclusion.
 Google announced that its release in advance and now responsive web design is ‘officially’ a significant factor in search engine optimization.

-If your website isn’t mobile-optimized, then now is the time that you chose the ideal step.
+If your website isn’t mobile-optimized, then now is the time you chose the ideal step.
 If you intend an update, it’s encouraged to generate your internet website receptive before upgrading it.
 It really could be the time for you to get it assessed and create the essential changes.
 The more you wait for it, the longer your search rankings are likely to impact.
-If a search engine optimization campaign is conducting, a non-responsive site won’t assist you to obtain out of this.
+If a search engine optimization campaign is conducted, a non-responsive site won’t assist you to obtain out of this.